Thank you for reading our post, please rate this article at the end.

 Environment Health

 Moving from gas-powered machines to EVs has been a sticking point for the automotive industry.
-Research shows the transportation industry accounts for 28% of all greenhouse gas (GHG) emissions in the United States, leading manufacturers across the board to find alternatives.
+Research shows that the transportation industry accounts for 28% of all greenhouse gas (GHG) emissions in the United States, prompting manufacturers across the board to seek alternatives.

 Affordability

 New technology often comes with steep price tags.
 However, more market competition and better practices make the products cheaper.
 You can see this trend specifically with EV batteries.
 A decade ago, only a handful of companies produced batteries, and they were expensive.
-In the last 10 years, battery production costs have dropped 87% due to research and development in the industry.
+Over the past 10 years, battery production costs have dropped by 87% due to industry research and development.

 Tax credits are another source of affordability.
-The federal government used to offer rebates if you purchased an electric motorcycle, but those credits have expired.
+The federal government used to offer rebates for electric motorcycles, but those credits have expired.
 Still, you can take advantage of state tax credits.
-For example, the California Air Resources Board (ARB) offers a $750 rebate for purchasing a new zero-emission motorcycle.
+For example, the California Air Resources Board (ARB) offers a $750 rebate for the purchase of a new zero-emission motorcycle.

 Quiet Operations